metadock/contracts/README.md

 MetaDock protocol with a modular architecture, providing an opportunity to create an open market of Modules where external players can create and integrate their own use-cases into the protocol.

-A module must first be enabled through the `ModuleManager` before being made publicly available to MetaDock users.
+A module must first be allowlisted through the `ModuleKeeper` before being made publicly available to MetaDock users.
-Currently, only the MetaDock team can enable or disable modules due to the high-security risks they present.
+Currently, due to the high-security risks, only the MetaDock team can add modules to or remove them from the allowlist.

+Once a module is allowlisted, it can be enabled via the `enableModule()` method available on any `Container`.

 ### Invoice Module